Yadzzz0/Browser-Security/README.md

 3. Pay the one-time $5 developer fee
 4. Upload the zip, fill in store listing, submit for review (~3-7 days)

-> [!NOTE]
-> For your university FYP demo, sideloading is perfectly sufficient.
-Chrome Web Store is only needed for public distribution.

 ---